FATSORT

 −f

-Force sorting even if file system is mounted
+Force sorting even if the file system is mounted.

 −h,